CK-HYF-DK/CK-HYF-DK/README.md

 - 👋 Hi, I’m Christopher
 - 🌱 I’m the founder of [HackYourFuture Denmark](https://www.hackyourfuture.dk).
 I brought this initiative to Denmark in 2017 and am currently the Treasurer on the board of the HackYourFuture Association :) Feel free to ask me anything (ideally on Slack).
-- 👀 I’m currently learning how to use Python (exclusively with Formula 1 data, of course)
+- 👀 I’m currently playing around with Cursor and Webflow
 - 📫 How to reach me: Catch me on Slack, [mail](mailto:"christopher@hackyourfuture.dk") or [Linkedin](https://www.linkedin.com/in/christopher-klueter/)